© Unofficial Royalty 2024

 Full name: Therese Charlotte Luise Friederike Amalie

 Therese was included on a list of prospective brides for Napoleon I, Emperor of the French who was looking to marry into one of the old royal houses of Europe.
-However, it was the future King Ludwig I of Bavaria who would become her husband.
-The couple met in December 1809 when Ludwig visited Hildburghausen, and then became engaged on February 12, 1810.
+However, the future King Ludwig I of Bavaria would become her husband.
+The couple met in December 1809 when Ludwig visited Hildburghausen and became engaged on February 12, 1810.
 After prolonged negotiations, primarily due to Therese’s unwillingness to convert to Catholicism, she and her family traveled to Munich, Kingdom of Bavaria, now in the German state of Bavaria, for the marriage.
 Therese and Ludwig married on October 12, 1810, and celebrations were held for several days following at the Theresienwiese in Munich, a large outdoor space named in her honor.
 Theresienwiese is the site of Oktoberfest, held each year to commemorate the wedding.

 Unofficial Royalty: Therese of Saxe-Hildburghausen, Queen of Bavaria